AntoinetteW/ent-ds-del-4-2-introduction-to-html-ds-deloitte-03192019/README.md

 ## Introduction

 HyperText Markup Language (HTML) is the language of the web!
-It is the way that you take content you would like to share and describe it in a way that a browser can understand and display.
-Every web page you've ever visited uses HTML to contain the content, and it's important to understand a little bit about what a web page looks like so you'll be able to effectively scrape the content from it.
+It is the way that you take content you would like to share and describe it in a way that a web browser can understand and display.
+Every web page you've ever visited uses HTML to "mark up" the content, and it's important to understand a little bit about what a web page looks like so you'll be able to effectively scrape the content from it.
+We'll also give you a little hands on experience with building a simple HTML website as we've consistently found that a little practice building a website helps people to become more comfortable with HTML and more successful at web scraping.

 ## Objectives
 You will be able to: